nlebedenco/clarinet/README.md

 Unlike on Windows, the loader on Unix systems never checks the current directory for shared objects.
-This is inconvenient because projects with executables linked against a shared library produced in a sub-project cannot be immediately executed after installation if the install prefix was customized.
+This is inconvenient because projects with executables linked against a shared library produced in a sub-project cannot be immediately executed after installation if the prefix was customized.
 On the other hand, one generally does not want to pollute system folders with development libraries.
 A possible compromise in this case is to temporarily set
 $LD_LIBRARY_PATH to point to the devel libdir used by cmake to install the libraries.
 See the [ld.so(8)](https://man7.org/linux/man-pages/man8/ld.so.8.html) man page for more details.

 #### Windows

-On windows you might have to open a Native Tools Command Prompt rather than a normal command prompt if cmake was installed using the Visual Studio Installer.
-Mind that cmake will not automatically pick the target platform matching the NTCP used so you still need to pass the target platform to cmake using `-A`.
+On Windows you might have to open a Native Tools Command Prompt rather than a normal command prompt if cmake was installed using the Visual Studio Installer.
+Mind that cmake will not automatically pick the target platform matching the NTCP used, so you still need to pass the target platform to cmake using `-A`.
 It also means you should be able to build x86 binaries from a x64 NTCP and vice-versa without problems.

 For Windows x64: